 In 1998 a group of community leaders came together out of concern for kids on the west side of Springfield, Ohio, and formed SCYM.
 SCYM now serves over 600 elementary and middle school students city-wide each year, with the help of more than 300 volunteers dedicated to “helping kids crush the odds with the love of God.”
 SCYM is a 501(c)3 nonprofit organization.
 Click here to view our Guidestar profile, including Form 990.

-Tyler Worley: Associate Director
+Tyler Worley: Executive Director

-Eryca Payne: STARS/Office Manager
+Eryca Payne: Associate Director

-Aaron Clark: Biz Ba$ics Director
+Aaron Clark: $tartUp Director

 Our Mission, Vision, and Values